-Chris Lowthert has served as our Chief Financial Officer and Treasurer since November 2020, roles he previously held from October 2017 to April 2019.
-Mr. Lowthert serves on the Investment Committee of the Advisor and as a Managing Director for Starwood Capital.
-He has also served as Senior Vice President and Chief Accounting Officer of Funds at Starwood Capital since January 2016.
+Chris Lowthert has served as our Chief Financial Officer since October 2017.
+Mr. Lowthert has also served as Vice President and Chief Accounting Officer of Funds at Starwood Capital since January 2016.
 In this role, he is responsible for all fund-level financial accounting and reporting.
 Prior to joining Starwood Capital in 2016, Mr. Lowthert held various senior risk and financial roles with GE Capital Real Estate ("GE Capital") including Asset Quality & Portfolio Monitoring Leader from October 2014 to December 2015, Controller of North America from August 2012 to October 2014, Chief Financial Officer of Global Investment Management from October 2010 to August 2012 and Chief Financial Officer of U.S. Equity from April 2009 to September 2010.
 Before joining GE Capital, Mr. Lowthert served as Director of Corporate Audit at MassMutual Financial Group.
 Mr. Lowthert began his career at PricewaterhouseCoopers, LLP where he was an audit manager in the firm's financial services group in its New York office, focusing on public and private real estate clients.
-Mr. Lowthert received a B.S. in accounting from Saint Michael's College.
-He is also a certified public accountant (inactive).
+Mr. Lowthert received a B.S. degree in accounting from Saint Michael's College.
+He is also a certified public accountant.

-Matthew S. Guttin has served as our Secretary since October 2017 and as our Chief Compliance Officer since our formation in June 2017.
+Matthew S. Guttin has served as our Secretary and as our Chief Compliance Officer since October 2017 since our formation in June 2017.
 Mr. Guttin has also served as Chief Compliance Officer for Starwood Capital since August 2010.
 As the Chief Compliance Officer, Mr. Guttin is responsible for overseeing the firm's regulatory and compliance program.
 Before joining Starwood Capital, Mr. Guttin practiced corporate finance and real estate law at Cahill Gordon & Reindel, LLP, Fried, Frank, Harris Shriver & Jacobson, LLP and DiSanto LLP.
 Mr. Guttin is an employee of Rinaldi, Finkelstein & Franklin, L.L.C., Starwood Capital's lead outside counsel.
 Mr. Guttin received a B.S. in Political Science from the University of Rochester and a J.D. from Georgetown University Law Center.
-He is licensed to practice law in New York and Connecticut and holds the Series 7 and Series 24 licenses.
+He is licensed to practice law in New York and Connecticut, and holds the Series 7 and Series 24 licenses.